Python-GIS-book/site/source/part1/chapter-02/md/00-python-basics.md

 The good news here is that our selected station name is only in the list once.
 Should we need to modify it for some reason, we also now know where it is in the list (index `2`).

-There are two other common methods for lists that we need to see.
+There are two other common methods for lists that are quite useful.

 ### Reversing a list